amar-jay/minibuf/README.md

 # MiniBuf

-**minibuf** is a minimal, high-performance serialization library designed for MCU-to-MCU and device communication.
-It focuses on **simplicity, predictability, and bounded memory usage**, making it ideal for constrained embedded systems.
-Unlike JSON or protobuf, Buffer avoids keys and hierarchical structures, relying on a **fixed-order, schema-driven line format** with a maximum payload of 256 bytes.
+**minibuf** is a minimal, high-performance serialization library designed for MCU to MCU and device communication.
+It focuses on simplicity, predictability, and bounded memory usage, making it ideal for constrained embedded systems.
+Unlike JSON or protobuf, Buffer avoids keys and hierarchical structures, relying on a fixed-order, schema-driven line format with a maximum payload of 256 bytes.

+> [!IMPORTANT]
+> Currently Its best to avoid using strings especially strings with `;` within.

 ### Principles